-- 4) Company Register, Official Journal and so forth, showing the name of the organization, the legal address and registration number and, if applicable, a copy of a document proving Intra EU VAT registration (in case the VAT number does not show on the registration extract or its equivalent) - 5) Specifically for SMEs: - 6) 1.
-A proof of the SME condition is required: - 7) If the applicant has been fully validated as an SME on the Beneficiary Register of the H2020 Participant Portal, the PIC number must be provided. - 8) If the applicant has not been fully validated as an SME on the H2020 Participant Portal, the following documents will be required to prove the status as an SME: - 9) 2.
-In the event the beneficiary declares being non-autonomous, the balance sheet and profit and loss account (with annexes) for the last period for upstream and downstream organizations is required. - 10) 3.
-Status Information Form.
-It includes the headcount (AWU), balance, profit & loss accounts of the latest closed financial year and the relation, upstream and downstream, of any linked or partner company. - 11) 4.
-Supporting documents.
-In cases where either the number of employees or the ownership is not clearly identified: any other supporting documents which demonstrate headcount and ownership such as payroll details, annual reports, national regional, association records, etc.
+For legal entities For teams of natural persons A legal existence: Company Register, Official Journal and so forth, showing the name of the organization, the legal A copy of the ID-card or passport of participant(s) in the project team will be required. address and registration number and, if applicable, a copy of a document proving Intra EU VAT registration (in case the VAT number does not show on the registration extract or its equivalent) A proof for each participant in the project that (s)he is legally established and working in an Specifically for SMEs: eligible country (see section 3.2).
+1. A proof of the SME condition is required: - If the applicant has been fully validated as an SME on the Beneficiary Register of the H2020 Participant Portal, the PIC number must be provided. - If the applicant has not been fully validated as an SME on the H2020 Participant Portal, the following documents will be required to prove the status as an SME: 2.
+In the event the beneficiary declares being non- autonomous, the balance sheet and profit and loss account (with annexes) for the last period for upstream and downstream organizations is required.
+3. Status Information Form.
+It includes the headcount (AWU), balance, profit & loss accounts of the latest closed financial year and the relation, upstream and downstream, of any linked or partner company.
+4. Supporting documents.
+In cases where either the number of employees or the ownership is not clearly identified: any other supporting documents which demonstrate headcount and ownership such as payroll details, annual reports, national regional, association records, etc. Bank account information: